KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#3 (Explanation of the question asked in previous tip):

 If you want to use local computed properties mixed with mapState - you should apply an object spread operator (`...mapState({ //something here })`) to the mapState instance inside the body of computed.

+## Tip#4 (How to use getter inside another getter):

+You can use one getter inside the other by passing getters along with state to the getter function.